 The San Jose Scene: Dear Deceased

-The best fucking stoner rock band you’ve never heard of.
-These guys cranked out insanely great live sets for a couple years before they dissolved.
+These guys cranked out insanely great live sets for a couple years before they sadly dissolved.
 Luckily they also recorded a demo with the ubiquitous Bart Thurber.
-Their cassette was one of the treasures of my collection.
+Their cassette was one of the treasures of my collection for years.

 Back in ‘91 or so my friend Nini was all excited about this tall blonde guy we’d see at the downtown SJ clubs; Nini thought he was the hottest thing in town.
 A couple days after my friend moved to Portland I was at a show at F/X where the opening act was an instrumental Stoner Rock band.
-After a couple tunes the hot blonde guy wanders onto the stage, picks up the mic and proceeds to be Erik with the amazing voice.
+After a couple tunes said hot blonde guy wanders onto the stage, picks up the mic and proceeds to be Erik with the amazing voice.
 Nini was bummed to miss out on that.

 I picked up their first three-song demo at a show.
 It bounced around between my car and house for a few years until I quit listening to cassettes.
 In 2007 or so I dug out my box of tapes, borrowed a deck from my neighbor, and digitzed everything.
 The sound from the 15 year old cassette wasn’t great, but it was amazing to hear how well the music had stood the test of time.